Patronicity Resources Logo

 The design for the multi-use court in Madison, Indiana.

 Beyond the design of the court itself, adding lighting, seating, and shade can help create a welcoming environment.
-In Arlington, Vermont, Arlington Commons made sure the plans for their new pickleball courts included seating and additional gathering spaces for players and spectators to promote social activities, in addition to fitness.
+In Arlington, Vermont, Arlington Commons made sure the plans for their new pickleball courts included seating and additional gathering spaces for players and spectators to promote social activities in addition to fitness.

 The groundbreaking of the Daviess County Pickleball Court.
 People gather around a large digger in celebration.